AppImageCommunity/awesome-appimage/README.md

 ### Deployment tools for compiled applications

+- [appimagetool](https://github.com/AppImage/appimagetool/) - Reference implementation appimagetool - utility which use to convert AppImage from AppDirs
 - [go-appimagetool](https://github.com/probonopd/go-appimage/tree/master/src/appimagetool) - Tool that deploys dependencies into AppDirs, and converts AppDirs into AppImages (experimental).
 - [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) - Deploys dependencies into AppDirs and creates AppImages; for Qt and other compiled applications.
 - [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy) - AppDir creation and maintenance tool using plugins.